SteveBarnett/Remixing/thinking/_posts/2022-11-05-you-dont-have-to-fulfil-a-desire.md

 ---
 title: You don't have to fulfil a desire for it to pass away.
-tags: experience change buddhism motion mindfulness slowness acceptance
+tags: experience change buddhism motion mindfulness acceptance human
 ---